Rabab Hashim

 Rabab Hashim is a Pakistani television actress and host.
 She made her acting debut with Na Kaho Tum Mere Nahi.
 She has played a role of Rukhi in Hum TV's acclaimed series Zid.
 She is also known for her leading roles in Piya Mann Bhaye, Anaya Tumhari Hui, Ishqaaway, Mannat, Marzi, Aik Thi Misaal, Kam Zarf and Meray Mohsin.
 In addition to acting, Hashim has appeared as a host and anchor in a few television programmes and sports shows.
-She also hosted the Social Diaries telecasted on TV One.
+She also hosted Social Diaries and Shark Tank Pakistan.